San Francisco Dental Fillings

 - Bad taste – Also, in some cases the infection can start to leave a bad taste in the mouth.

 What Happens If You Don’t Get Dental Fillings?

 When you start to notice any of the symptoms we just discussed, the best thing you can do is call Dr. Skoulas for a quick examination.
 We’ll figure out what the problem is and create a treatment plan designed just for you–whether it’s gum disease or dental fillings.

-San Francisco patients that fail to get their tooth or gum pain checked out can cause many other more costly and uncomfortable procedures in the future.
+San Francisco and Embarcadero patients that fail to get their tooth or gum pain checked out can cause many other more costly and uncomfortable procedures in the future.

 - Cavities turn into Root Canals – A simple cavity that is allowed to grow and fester can turn into a much more serious issue that requires a root canal procedure.
 The infection of the cavity will eventually reach the center of the tooth where it can destroy the pulp and nerves.
 At this point, a filling will only cover up the infection on the inside of the tooth.